marick/mockery_extras/how_mockery_works.md

 ** (ArgumentError) argument error
 ```

-If you've nicknamed or abbreviated a module name with `alias` you get more results:
+If you've nicknamed or abbreviated a module name with `alias` you get richer results:

 ```elixir
 iex(6)> alias List.Chars, as: C